 Turda Salt Mine

-Turda Salt Mine is one of the main tourist attractions of Transylvania, representing a true mining museum in salt from Transylvania, a modern leisure facility and, at the same time, a treatment facility.
-The age of salifere deposits in Transylvania is of around 13 million years, the salt field Turda is part of the same alignment as the fields of Ocna Dej, Sic, Cojocna, Valea Florilor and Ocna Mures.
+Turda Salt Mine is one of the main tourist attractions of Transylvania, representing a true salt mining museum in Transylvania, being a modern leisure facility and, at the same time, a treatment facility.
+The age of the salt deposits in Transylvania is about 13 million years, the salt deposit from Turda being part of the same alignment as the Ocna Dej, Sic, Cojocna, Valea Florilor and Ocna Mures deposits.

-Near the main entrance there is a swimming pool the result of the arrangement of the Lakes of Durgău.
-They have a high content of sodium chloride as they formed in place of some old salt mines.
+Near the main entrance there is Durgau Strand resulted from the investments made in the Durgau Lakes.
+They have a high content of sodium chloride because they formed on old salt mining site.

 The design of the Turda Salt Mine harmoniously combines seemingly discordant elements, wood and steel, thus representing how the past and the future, tradition and modernism merge to give birth to one of the most beautiful tourist attraction in Romania.

 Turda, Salinelor Street, no. 54B (allows access for people with neuromotor disabilities)

 E-mail: [email protected]